 As it is expected that VAT in Qatar would be implemented soon, this article takes a look at how it would impact business entities and common people.

-As of 2022, Qatar has not implemented Value Added Tax in the country.
-However, it is expected that Qatar would impose the tax soon.
+As of August 2023, Qatar has not implemented Value Added Tax in the country.
+However, it is expected that Qatar would impose the tax in the future.

 History of VAT in Qatar